sjasionowska/BigIntegerFormatter/README.md

 - empty string for the numbers smaller than 1000,
 - k for thousands,
 - M for millions,
-- B and Q ^likewise.
+- B and Q likewise.

 For bigger numbers, it generates the suffixes, in order: